 The aim of Medical volunteer project is to increase access to healthcare in poor communities of Tanzania where healthcare is not easily accessible or affordable.

 If you’re someone who has a strong initiative, enthusiasm and readiness to work in basic facilities with limited resources, then this project will be a good fit for you.

 When volunteering on the Medical project in Tanzania, you can expect to work alongside local medical professionals, gaining a first-hand understanding of the healthcare system in Tanzania.
-Your placement will be either in medical clinics or hospitals according to your previous experience and training.
-Some hospitals and clinics include departments, such as Laboratory Testing, Pharmacy, Maternity and Family Planning, Radiology and Ultrasound.
-If you have an interest in any of these fields, you are welcome to make a note in your application.
+Your placement will be either in a medical clinic or hospital and will be determined by your previous experience and training.
+Some hospitals and clinics include departments such as; Laboratory Testing, Pharmacy, Maternity and Family Planning, Radiology and Ultrasound.
+If you have an interest in any of these fields, you are welcome to make a note in your application so we can try to arrange that for you.
 It is important that you have realistic expectations with regards to the activities that you will be involved in on the Medical project - you will generally shadow local doctors and provide basic patient care as procedures must comply with the Tanzania Healthcare System and most volunteers cannot communicate directly with patients due to language barriers.
 Your main role on this project is simple observation and it is unlikely that you will be involved in operations or independent tasks.